 If clear direction and a set of rules are formalised prior to setting the task, the risk of lower ability students falling too low can be avoided.

 Regular assessment and feedback, allows teachers to adapt their teaching methods according to their various pupils’ needs and learning conditions.
 Assessment currently takes place both throughout the year and at the end, and is scope to entirely rethink the end of year reporting process.
-Through formative assessment like ClassFlow provides, teachers can be informed in the moment about levels of understanding, interpretation and learning.
+With an interactive front-of-class display like the ActivPanel , teachers can perform anonymous or open polls, end-of-class assessments and pop quizzes.
+Educators, therefore, can be informed in the moment about levels of understanding, interpretation and learning.
 This flexible method allows for all learning profiles to be catered for at the time it is most valuable, rather than retrospectively.

 Overall, modern teaching methods should be flexible enough to give the best vehicle to education for all learning profiles.
 By first identifying different students’ needs, understanding how to best engage them, and employing a mixture of these methods of differentiation, pupils of all abilities will have the best possible opportunity to learn.